-To reduce the occurrence of challenging behaviour that can lead to the use reasonable force, the SENCO will establish individual behaviour plans for pupils with SEND, and work with other external agencies where appropriate.
+To reduce the occurrence of challenging behaviour that can lead to the use of reasonable force, the SENCO will establish individual positive behaviour plans for pupils with SEND, and work with other external agencies where appropriate.

-The SENCO will liaise with the DSL, in terms of using positive handling on pupils with SEND, and establish how training may need to be amended.
+The SENCO will liaise with the Headteacher/ Head of Academy, in terms of using positive handling on pupils with SEND, and establish how training may need to be amended.